RakhithJK/YT-Spammer-Purge-wiki/Config-File-Settings.md

 * Can be used to **pre-set and skip** any prompt or option that the program asks when running
    * Example: You can enter your channel ID in the `your_channel_id` setting, so the app doesn't ask you to confirm your channel every time upon running
 * Also contains some settings exclusive to the config file, and cannot be changed in the program itself
+* Can be configured to run the program fully autonomously, given all necessary options are set
 * Direct Link in Repo: https://github.com/ThioJoe/YT-Spammer-Purge/blob/main/assets/default_config.ini

 ## List of Config Settings
 #### Notes:
 * For complete descriptions and possible values for each, you can look in the [config file itself here](https://github.com/ThioJoe/YT-Spammer-Purge/blob/main/assets/default_config.ini)
 * Some config settings are only allowed in certain filtering modes
+* Settings marked with a * indicates it can only be set via the config file
 ***

 General